Jack M. Barrack Hebrew Academy: Merion, 1956-2008

-Akiba continued to grow and enrollment grew to 350 students by the 1990s.
 As a result of growing enrollment, the school began the process of expanding again.
 In 1992, the school purchased 1.1 acre in adjacent land as part of their plans to acquire neighboring properties to expand athletic facilities.
 This acquisition expanded Akiba to about 7.5 acre of land.
 Efforts to expand the school building in April 1994 were unsuccessful as Lower Merion Township declined Akiba's request to be exempted from four township building codes.
 In October 1994, a committee for expanding the school found that the options to expand the school included expanding the school to the former Solomon Schecter Day School that was located across the street, moving to the campus of either Gratz College in Melrose Park or to a vacated high school in Conshohocken and constructing a third story onto the school.

 Following his retirement from professional basketball in Europe, Joe Bryant served as head coach of Akiba's varsity women's basketball team during the 1992–1993 season.
 His son, Kobe Bryant, who went on to become an 18-time NBA All-Star and the 2008 NBA Most Valuable Player, was a freshman at Lower Merion High School and often met his father at the Akiba gym after practices.

-Akiba Hebrew Academy was named for Rabbi Akiba.
-The school was approached by the Perelman Family Foundation in 1999 and offered a $2.0 million donation on condition that the school change its name to honor the Perelman family.
+As Akiba's campus groaned under leaking ceilings, drafty windows, and limited athletic fields, the school sought to raise $6.4 million to renovate and expand.
+The school was approached by the Perelman Family Foundation in 1998 and offered a $2.0 million donation on condition that the school change its name to honor the Perelman family.
 After vocal student objections, Akiba was compelled to decline the offer.
 In February 2007, the school accepted a gift of $5 million from Leonard and Lynne Barrack's charitable organization, the Barrack Foundation and renamed itself "Jack M. Barrack Hebrew Academy," after Leonard's older brother, who died in a plane crash at age 27 in 1960.
 The $5 million gift to the school was given under the condition that 90% of the funds will be allocated towards a scholarship fund.
 The school was officially renamed on September 10, 2007 at the Jewish Federation of Greater Philadelphia's Radnor Campus in Bryn Mawr.

 In September 2008, Barrack sold the property to the Jewish Federation of Greater Philadelphia for $4 million.
-At the time of sale, the mansion measured 20247 sqft, including additions made in the mid-1970s such as the gym, and the new classroom building.
+At the time of sale, the mansion measured 20247 sqft, including additions made in the mid-1970s such as the gym and the new classroom building.
 Kohelet Yeshiva High School purchased the mansion in 2010 and has since renovated it and the adjoining buildings.